renalreg/radar/docs/ukrdc-exporter.md

 The number of worker processes/threads can be controlled with the `--concurrency` option.
 By default this is the number of CPUs on the machine.

 The log level can be controlled using the `--loglevel` option, for example `INFO` level is set using `--loglevel=INFO`.

+## Services

+The `ukrdc_exporter` role in [radar-ansible](https://github.com/renalreg/radar-ansible) installs three systemd services:

+* `radar-ukrdc-importer-celery` - runs the celery workers.
+* `radar-ukrdc-importer-changed` - hourly job to add modified patients to the export queue.
+* `radar-ukrdc-importer-all` - daily job to add all patients to the export queue.

+`radar-ukrdc-importer-changed` and `radar-ukrdc-importer-all` are run using systemd timers (see the corresponding `.timer` files).

+You can view timers with `systemctl list-timers` and disable them with `systemctl disable $NAME.timer`.